kuzzleio/kuzzle/doc/2/guides/main-concepts/3-querying/index.md

 ::: info
 By default, the [document:search](/core/2/api/controllers/document/search) action returns only 10 documents.
 The number of returned documents can be changed with the `size` option.
+There is a limit of 10000 documents that can be retrieved with a request and the limit can be configured under the `limits.documentsFetchCount` [configuration](/core/2/guides/advanced/advanced/8-configuration) key.
 :::

+Those methods are explained in the next sections and they are already implemented in our SDKs in the `SearchResult` class. (e.g. [SearchResult.next](/sdk/js/7/core-classes/search-result/next) method in the Javascript SDK)

 ### Paginate with Scroll Cursor

-The `scroll` parameter can be specified in the search query to allows the usage of the [document:scroll](/core/2/api/controllers/document/scroll) action to use a cursors to paginate results.
+The `scroll` parameter can be specified in the search query to allows the usage of the [document:scroll](/core/2/api/controllers/document/scroll) action to **use a cursors to move through paginated results**.

 The **results from a scroll request are frozen**, and reflect the state of the collection at the time the initial search request.
 For that reason, this action is **guaranteed to return consistent results**, even if documents are updated or deleted in the database between two pages retrieval.